KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo 3 - PCI and GOP/README.md

 build -p MdeModulePkg/MdeModulePkg.dsc -m MdeModulePkg/Application/HelloWorld/HelloWorld.inf
 ```

-This is from shell running on VirtualBox under Windows 10.
+This is from VirtualBox BIOS under Windows 10.
+In this verion of bios is entry to shell.
+But also USB device is detected.
+So, just rename and place this helloworld.efi as \EFI\BOOT\bootx64.efi.
+And run via USB from bios boot option section.
+And this is result of that.
 On the right Configuration space header
 ![dump](https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo%203%20-%20PCI%20and%20GOP/246%20-%2018-01-2025%20-%20ok%20pierwszy%20test%20na%20VM.png?raw=true)

 From shell running on VirtualBox under Windows 10 value for E1000 device - ethernet controller and all (6) BAR 32 bit vectors.